NikkiDelRosso/jquery.equal-height/README.md

 ```

 ## Notes
-Elements will only have their height adjusted when they start at the same (EXACT same) vertical pixel.
+Elements will only have their height adjusted when they start at the *exact* same vertical pixel.
 This is useful in responsive designs when you have columns which you want to match height in one responsive state, but when they stack, should match the height of the content.